FuchsiaOS/FuchsiaOS-docs-zh_CN/development/drivers/diagnostics/bind-debugger.md

 If you run the debugger on the Fuchsia target device, you will see similar output information.
-However, information such as identifiers and source code snippets may be missing, since the system only stores the bind program bytecode, not the source code.
+However, information such as identifiers and source code snippets may be missing, since the system only stores the bind rules bytecode, not the source code.

-The trace shows the outcome of each statement that was reached while executing the bind program:
+The trace shows the outcome of each statement that was reached while executing the bind rules:

 - The device has the USB device protocol, so the first condition statement is satisfied.